Welcome

 How is Gum Disease treated?

 A deep cleaning of the roots of the teeth is performed combined in some cases with antibiotics.
 A local anaesthetic is sometimes needed for this procedure.
 This is called non surgical periodontal therapy.
 This is the first important step to achieve healthy gums and stop the progression of bone loss.
-If there is generalised periodontitis throughout the mouth, a number of treatment sessions may be required to make sure treatment is thorough and the best conditions are in place for
+If there is generalised periodontitis throughout the mouth, a number of treatment sessions may be required to make sure treatment is thorough and the best conditions are in place for good healing.

 Do I need Gum Surgery?